wchen777/tcp-ip/questions.md

 - retransmission queue and timeout

 **error conditions to handle**
+- sending data when a socket is closed
+- handle simulataneous closes
 - are we handling when we send to/read froma a socket that doesn't exist?
 - calling read on a listener socket
 - calling accept on a non-listener socket
 - basically what should happen when the operation isn't supported on a socket

 - is shutdown type 3 just close?
+- why does close have the socket disappear from the socket table?

 - send / rec lock vs TCB lock
   - difficulty is that the sender might need to touch the receive TCB for values, which may cause deadlock if we take a lock on the receiver while they're trying to take a lock for us